Challenge

 Active Newham - Co-ordinated, Web-Enabled Wall-Mounted Displays for Leisure Centres

 As the existing developer of activeNewham’s website, used for membership purchases, One Beyond was the natural choice for the connected TV app.
-“After five years of working with One Beyond, I knew we were in good hands,” says Keiron Butcher, the Trust’s IT & Communications Director.
+“After five years of working with One Beyond, I knew we were in good hands,” says Martin Clarke, IT and Facilities Manager.

 To enable extraction of the latest central timetable information, One Beyond connected the TV app to another third-party system.
 To make the TV displays creative and engaging, One Beyond provided special animations and effects that would draw customers in and give a very slick finish to the displays.